ecmwf/polytope/docs/Service/Data_Portfolio.md

 * `levelist` : `1/to/1000`

 Only data that is contained in the open data FDB can be requested via Polytope feature extraction.
-The FDB usually only contains the last two-four days of forecasts.
+The FDB usually only contains the last three-five days of forecasts.

 We sometimes limit the size of requests for area features such as bounding box and polygon to maintain quality of service.